Zh131314/Google-Work-Sample/README.md

 # Google-Work-Sample
-Hang Zhou Inership Google Work Sample
+Hang Zhou Intership Google Work Sample

 All four parts completed with tests passing for the work samples.